Discover the beauty of this small island with big character

 A day of eating around Bermuda will require some rest and relaxation between meals.
 Luckily, there are world-renowned spas and resorts at your fingertips that vary in treatment options and environment.
 For an otherworldly spa experience, head deep into a cave featuring stalagmites and crystal blue waters for a massage surrounded by nature and the gentle drip of water along the cave walls.
 Once you’ve pampered yourself and fully relax, it’s time to explore the crown jewel of Bermuda: beaches!

 Bermuda boasts 64 miles of pristine coastline from tip to tip, so you’ve got endless options for enjoying them whether you’re looking to explore shipwrecks like the Mary Celeste (you might be as lucky as recent divers and unearth buried treasure), kayak through majestic rock formations in a glass-bottom kayak, or sprawl out under the sun with the national drink of Bermuda, a Dark n Stormy, in hand.

 No trip to Bermuda is complete without a visit to one of several pink sand beaches along the southern coast.
 Created from red microorganisms, crushed coral, and sand, pink sand beaches cemented Bermuda as a top tourist destination decades ago and continue to draw visitors in.
 Horseshoe Bay Beach is just one of these splendid beaches with a light pink hue and consistently ranks as one of the world’s best beaches for its sand, turquoise water, and rock formations.

 Looking for something a little more secluded?
 Check out Stonehole Bay Beach that boasts exceptionally bright sand and rocky cliffs.
 Warwick Long Bay Beach is another favorite of locals because of the prevalence of walking trails and amazing snorkel opportunities.
-Lastly, less-visited Chaplin Bay Beach is perched between two sea cliffs and offers a romantic respite for honeymooners.
+Lastly, the less-visited Chaplin Bay Beach is perched between two sea cliffs and offers a romantic respite for honeymooners.